 Therapist for Gifted Adults

-• Chronic boredom and unfulfillment despite external achievement
+• Bored and unfulfilled despite external achievement

-• Struggle to connect — relationships that feel surface-level
+• Struggling to connect... relationships feel surface-level

-• Misunderstood by peers, colleagues, even therapists
+• Misunderstood by peers, colleagues, family, and even therapists

 Getting Out of Your Own Way